+As a growing brand in the CPG space, your team knows competition can be fierce.
 No matter how highly you might think of the other brands on your shelf, the fight for market share is fought tooth and nail.
-It's black and white: Shoppers will either reach for your products or your competitors', and your job depends on making sure your brand wins.
+Shoppers will either reach for your products or your competitors', and your job depends on making sure your brand wins.

 Find Additional Facings

 It's simple.
 The more facings and placements your team can secure for your products, the more likely shoppers are to see, notice, and eventually pull your product off the shelf.

 According to INSEAD Associate Marketing Professor Pierre Chandon, doubling the number of facings you have in a store increases the chance your brand gets noticed by nearly 30 percent.
 What impact can that have on sales?
 On average, that's about a 10 percent increase in sales - or for emerging brands, as high as 67 percent.

 So how can your team get those facings?
 Try looking for opportunities in (or offering to implement) these kind of displays: Most of these ideas are pretty visual, so feel free to check out the Slideshare below for visual examples of all of these tactics!

 Clip strips are long strips with vertical hooks that hold your products.
 Using clip strips gives you a chance to get your products in small spots on the shelf beyond your primary placement.

 POS Bins are buckets that store your products on the floor.
 These are best used to encourage impulse buys near the register.